 It was Deja Vu all Over Again (Except it was my first experience with it)

 Lisa was at the other end of the hallway.
 We’d been wandering around the Swiss hotel with shower caps on our heads.
 She shoved hers in her pocket as part of our game.
 The specifics?
 I can’t remember!
 We were goofing around and entertaining ourselves as only 11 year old kids can.

 She pulled the shower cap out of her pocket with a big goofy grin on her face.
 Then, her smile faded.

 “I just had deja vu,” she said.
 I was vaguely aware of the concept and it scared the crap out of me.
 The hotel was only around 60 years old then.
 We spent the rest of the evening wondering if the hotel was haunted and if she’d been there before in a past life.

-That and chocolate are my memories of our two days in Switzerland.
+That, my swiss watch, and chocolate are my memories of our two days in Switzerland.